iamthatguylook/Penetration-Testing-Notes/Pivoting, Tunneling, and Port Forwarding.md

 ### RDP Performance Considerations
 When interacting with our RDP sessions on an engagement, there might be slow performance in a given session, especially if we are managing multiple RDP sessions simultaneously.
 If this is the case, we can access the Experience tab in mstsc.exe and set **Performance** to **Modem**.

+# Detection & Prevention Summary

+This section covers key measures for detecting and preventing threats in network environments, focusing on a holistic approach involving people, processes, and technology.

+## 1. Setting a Baseline
+- **Network Visibility**: Understanding and tracking everything in the network is essential for identifying anomalies like new devices or unusual traffic.
+Regular audits of DNS records, device backups, application inventories, and network configurations should be done.
+- **Network Diagram**: Tools like Netbrain or diagrams.net help visualize and maintain an up-to-date diagram of the network, aiding in troubleshooting and incident response.

+## 2. People
+- **Human Element**: Users are often the weakest link in security.
+Enforcing security practices and educating users, especially regarding Bring Your Own Device (BYOD) risks, is crucial.
+For example, personal devices used for work can introduce malware, compromising both the user and the organization.
+- **Authentication**: Multi-factor authentication is critical, especially for administrative access.
+Educating users on strong authentication practices helps prevent attacks.
+- **Security Operations Center (SOC)**: Large organizations should consider a SOC to monitor the network continuously and respond to incidents.
+A well-defined incident response plan is essential.

+## 3. Processes
+- **Policies and Procedures**: Defined policies and regular procedures (e.g., asset management, access control, host audits) help maintain network security and accountability.
+- **Access Control**: Proper policies for user account management, provisioning/de-provisioning, and multi-factor authentication are necessary.
+- **Change Management**: Formal processes for tracking changes in the environment help ensure security configurations are maintained.

+## 4. Technology
+- **Network Hardening**: Organizations should regularly check for misconfigurations, new vulnerabilities, and patch systems to prevent exploitation.
+- **Perimeter Defense**: Understand what needs protection and secure the perimeter.
+Technologies like next-gen firewalls, VPN access controls, and intrusion detection/prevention systems are key.
+- **Internal Defenses**: Segmentation, intrusion detection, and proper access controls can limit lateral movement for attackers.
+Host-based security measures like IDS/IPS and event logging are also vital for visibility.

+## 5. From the Outside Moving In
+- Assess security starting from the outside by understanding what is exposed to the internet and implementing strong defenses like firewalls and VPNs.
+- **Internal Network Segmentation**: Ensuring that sensitive internal resources are well protected and that only authorized users have access can stop attackers from exploiting vulnerabilities.

+---

+**In summary**, a robust security posture requires balancing technology, processes, and people.
+Regular audits, strong authentication, network segmentation, and continuous monitoring are essential for identifying and preventing attacks.